China Sales Strategy & Tips for Companies selling into China

 - Packaged Healthy Foods

-There is a growing demand for healthy foods among the middle class in China.
+There is a growing demand for healthy foods in the middle class in China.
 This has led to a demand for imported packed foods such as dried fruits or whole grains.

 - Trendy Snacks